kgoyal98/Cloud-Management-System/README.md

 ```
 python3 client.py
 ```
-- Power on any one VM
+- The inter request time (in seconds) can be configured any number of times by entering it in the client console to adjust load
-- The inter request time (in seconds) can be configured by entering it in the client console to adjust load
+- When done, entering ```exit``` in the console will shut down all the running VMs.
+It can also be done via virt-manager

-- When done enter ```exit``` in the console
+The log file for client will be created in the current directory while running the command